People Power: the Game of Civil Resistance

-People Power: the Game of Civil Resistance is a single-player turn-based strategy game which allows the player to take on the role of the leader of a nonviolent movement.
-It is the second video game focused on civil resistance and nonviolent conflict from filmmaker Steve York and the International Center on Nonviolent Conflict.
-The game was released in 2010.
-It is playable on PCs, Macs and Linux.
-Ivan Marovic, one of the leaders of the student movement, Otpor!
-(Resistance!) was the core systems engineer for this game.
+People Power: the Game of Civil Resistance is a single-player turn-based strategy game where the player leads a nonviolent movement.
+It is a direct follow-up to the 2006 video game A Force More Powerful, which likewise focused on civil resistance and nonviolent conflict and was produced by the filmmaker Steve York and the International Center on Nonviolent Conflict.
+The game was released in 2010 for Microsoft Windows, MacOS, and Linux via the Adobe AIR runtime environment.

+Gameplay

+The tutorial scenario simulates a pro-environmental campaign.
+The game also comes with a scenario builder, a free app which allows the player to design original scenarios to play based on historical struggles, fictional situations, or present-day ongoing civil resistance struggles, anywhere in the world.

+Development

+Ivan Marovic, one of the leaders of the Serbian student movement Otpor and later the executive director of the ICNC since 2022, was the core systems engineer for this game.

+Releases

 The game has a file size of 44MB and is available only by download.
 The game runs on Adobe AIR which must be installed prior to installing the game.

-The tutorial scenario simulates a pro-environmental campaign.
-The game also comes with a scenario builder, a free app which allows the player to design original scenarios to play based on historical struggles, fictional situations, or present-day ongoing civil resistance struggles, anywhere in the world.
+People Power was originally sold for $10 via its official game, with a standing offer to receive it for free for those who couldn't afford it.
+On October 15, 2015, the developers have released an updated version of the game, codenamed "v.f121" and now 105 MB large, free of charge.
+As of 10 February 2026, the game's official website has been displaying only configuration errors since September 2024.

+Reception

 People Power: the Game of Civil Resistance falls under the category of serious games.